HimRahim/2sb01.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Where you get to know me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Wanrahim Binwanrahimi

 - I rock a great mustache
 - I'm extremely loyal to my family